Five Point Conservation Approach

 One of the most powerful instruments of conservation, when used correctly, is the legislation of a country.
 Often overlooked due to the lack of glamour and style associated with more conventional methods of preserving fauna and flora, the process of defining, implementing and upholding sound legislation is exceedingly neglected.

-We at the Tikki Hywood Trust have found that all conservation efforts, from anti-poaching and environmental protection to endangered species breeding and release back to the wild, require a backbone of solid legislation.
-It is for this very reason the Tikki Hywood Trust has become actively involved is improving and amending the current laws regarding wildlife.
+We at the Tikki Hywood Foundation have found that all conservation efforts, from anti-poaching and environmental protection to endangered species breeding and release back to the wild, require a backbone of solid legislation.
+It is for this very reason the Tikki Hywood Foundation has become actively involved is improving and amending the current laws regarding wildlife.